 Proclaiming It: The lector may find herein no clue about how to proclaim this brief passage.
 Straightforward and matter-of-fact must do.
 But the lector may find another reason to love what he or she does as a proclaimer of this mighty word.
 One of the reasons the Hebrew Christians were better off with Jesus than with Moses was that Jesus was the superior proclaimer of God's word.
 Let the lector relish the opportunity to imitate Jesus.

-Chinese Lantern Festival at Missouri Botanical Garden (detail), photo by Ryan Thomas Law.
+Chinese Lantern Festival at Missouri Botanical Garden, 2015 (detail), photo by Ryan Thomas Law.
 The Garden is a cultural gem in the heart of Saint Louis, Missouri, U.S.A. and a world-leading center for botanical research and plant-species preservation.
 The Garden frequently engages a traveling lantern show both to raise money and to celebrate its partnership with Chinese scientific and preservationist efforts.
-If you see this posting before August 24, 2015, consider visiting the festival.
+But whether or not there's a current nighttime special show, the Garden is worth a visit.